keunlee/from-start-to-pks/README.md

 __Step 8.
 Create and deploy a Kubernetes Ingress yaml (i.e. k8s-ingress.yaml) to a local Kubernetes cluster__

 __Step 9.
 Deploy to a PKS Kubernetes Cluster__

+At this point, you may want to further tweak your yaml files to accommodate for requirements and/or additional features that you want in your cluster (i.e. autoscaling, Stateful Sets, Storage Classes, etc. etc.)

 # Section 1: Development and Containerization